Heber Blankenhorn: Federal service

 In 1935, he accepted a position on the public relations staff for the National Recovery Act.
 He became an assistant to Senator Robert F. Wagner and helped pass the National Labor Relations Act.
 He went on to serve as industrial economist to chairmen of the National Labor Relations Board and the La Follette Committee for its hearings on the Ford Motor Company.

-He returned to service for the U.S. Army during World World II (1942–1946) on a psychological warfare team and reached the rank of colonel.
+He returned to service for the U.S. Army during World War II (1942–1946) on a psychological warfare team and reached the rank of colonel.

 In 1946, he returned to service on the National Labor Relations Board and resigned in 1947.

 Return to federal service

 In 1949, he directed a UAW investigation into attempted assassinations of Victor and Walter Reuther.

 Return to journalism

 In the 1950s, he returned to journalism, based in Europe on staff to Labor magazine, then retired to Alexandria, Virginia, to write his memoirs.